-3.5 Good properties and uniqueness of the homomorphic expansion

-In much the same way as in the case of braids [38, Section 2.5.1], Z has a number of good properties with respect to various tangle operations: it is group-like 12; it commutes with adding an inert strand (note that this is a circuit algebra operation, hence it doesn't add anything beyond homomorphicity); and it commutes with deleting a strand and with strand orientation reversals.
+3.5.
+Good properties and uniqueness of the homomorphic expansion.
+In much the same way as in the case of braids (Section 2.5.1 of [BND3]), Z has a number of good properties with respect to various tangle operations: it is group-like10; it commutes with adding an inert strand (note that this is a circuit algebra operation, hence it doesn't add anything beyond homomorphicity); and it commutes with deleting a strand and with strand orientation reversals.
 All but the last of these were explained in the context of braids and the explanations still hold.
 Orientation reversal $S_k : wT \to wT$ is the operation which reverses the orientation of the k-th component.
 Note that in the world of topology (via Satoh's tubing map) this means reversing both the 1D and the 2D orientations.
-The induced diagrammatic operation $S_k : \mathcal{A}^w(T) \to \mathcal{A}^w(S_k(T))$, where T denotes the skeleton of a given w-tangle, acts by multiplying each arrow diagram by (-1) raised to the power the number of arrow endings (both heads and tails) on the k-th strand, as well as reversing the strand orientation.
-Saying that "T commutes with T means that the appropriate square commutes.
+The induced diagrammatic operation $S_k : A^w(T) \to A^w(S_k(T))$, where T denotes the skeleton of a given w-tangle, acts by multiplying each arrow diagram by (-1) raised to the power the number of arrow endings (both heads and tails) on the k-th strand, as well as reversing the strand orientation.
+Saying that "Z commutes with S_k " means that the appropriate square commutes.